 - Safety issue for personnel due to working at high altitude

-On such a large tower, it is difficult to ensure 100% coverage while inspecting.
+On large towers, like in the case of St. Elizabeth Tower, it is difficult to ensure 100% coverage while inspecting.
 However, neglecting to repair even small damage at an early phase could result in a dramatic increase of repair costs or end up in a tower being un-repairable.